patrickdappollonio/twitch-stream/README.md

 ### Download

-You can **always download the latest app available** for both Macintosh and Windows by going to the **[Releases page](https://github.com/patrickdappollonio/twitch-stream/releases)**.
-There you'll find always the latest version available.
+You can **always download the latest version** for Windows, Macintosh and Linux by going to the **[Releases page](https://github.com/patrickdappollonio/twitch-stream/releases)**.
+For easy and convenience, I offer a Windows Installer so you don't need to worry about where to place the application.

 ### Usage